“On that day tell your son, ‘I do this because of what the LORD did for me when I came out of Egypt.'” — Exodus 13:8

-A note to our readers: Beginning at sunset April 22, 2016, the Jewish celebration of Passover will take place for the next eight days through April 30.
+A note to our readers: Beginning at sunset March 30, 2018, the Jewish celebration of Passover will take place for the next eight days through April 7.
+In preparation, we will offer daily devotional reflections tied to this very special observance.
 Since some of the days during the Passover celebration are non-working days, the devotions were prepared for you in advance.